The Truth About Intent Data

-What Google, Facebook, and B2B Media Companies Don’t Want You to Know
+Intent Data: What B2B Media Companies Don’t Want You To Know

 If you have a marketing automation platform — like Marketo, Oracle Eloqua, HubSpot, or Pardot — then you are probably using intent data.
-Intent data can include the email opens and clicks of your customers and prospects, the pages your customers visit on your website, the webinars they register for and attend, the e-books they download, their social likes and shares, and similar behavioral activity.
+First-party intent data can include outreach campaigns, like email opens and click-throughs, or inbound marketing efforts like landing pages, webinars, e-books, social media engagement and similar behavioral activity that may provide insights into the people who are actively researching your products or services.
 Ideally, you are using this intent data, among other things, as an input to your lead scoring model.

 Third Party Intent Data You Can Buy

-Companies like Bombora and The Big Willow have arrangements with numerous B2B publisher sites to license this same behavioral data on those sites.
-Page views, email opens, white paper downloads, site search strings, and so on.
-You can select a topic area and get that data at the account/domain level, not the contact level.
-The basic idea is that if an account is more active around a topic, chances are they are in market for the solution.
+Companies like Bombora and The Big Willow have partnerships with numerous B2B publisher sites to license this same behavioral data on those sites.
+They track content consumption metrics, like page views, email opens, white paper downloads, site search strings, and so on.
+This is account-based, so you can select a topic area and get that intent data at the account/domain level, not the contact level.
+The basic idea is that if an account is more active around a topic, chances are they are in the market for a solution.
 Sounds reasonable, right?

 Search data is another type of intent data.
 Google doesn’t sell the data (as far as I know).
 They do let you bid for clicks, though, one contact at a time.
-The Google advantage is speed and relevance.
+The Google advantage is highly targeted advertising with speed and relevance.
 As soon as someone enters a search, advertisements pop up.
 And those ads are specific to the person who did the search.

-Unlike data from Bombora and The Big Willow, Google ties the search to the individual typing in the search string.
-Marketers can try to gain first page ranking through search engine optimization or pay for clicks through Google, Bing, or other search engines.
+Unlike buyer intent data from Bombora and The Big Willow, Google ties the search to the individual typing in the search query.
+Marketers can try to gain first page rankings through search engine optimization (SEO) tactics or pay-to-play for clicks through Google, Bing, and other search engines.

 The Truth Intent Vendors Don’t Want to Talk About

 With the hype cycle at full throttle, maybe a little straight talk would help.
-First, we use intent data as an input into the predictive models we build.
-So we’re not against it.
+First, we use intent data as an input into the predictive sales models we build.
+So we’re not against it, as one of several data sources we rely on.
 But it’s not a cure for cancer, the way some would have you believe.

 Problem #1: Bad Fit